ONSdigital/eq-survey-runner/doc/architecture/profiling/README.md

 ### Visualisation
-There are many handy profilers but they lack a nice visualization interface.
+There are many handy profilers, but they lack a nice visualisation interface.
 We use `snakeviz` and `gprof2dot` for this.

 ---

 #### SnakeViz
 [SnakeViz](https://jiffyclub.github.io/snakeviz/#snakeviz) is a browser-based graphical visualisation tool to display profiles using Icicle and Sunburst plots.
-It also includes IPython line and cell magics that can help to directly profile single line or code blocks and then visualise them.
+It also includes IPython line and cell magics that can help profile a single line or code blocks directly and then visualise them.

 Install using:
 ```bash